ie/Code-Challenge-1/README.md

 REPORT
 ```

-- PLACE will put the toy robot on the table in positon X,Y and facing NORTH,SOUTH, EAST or WEST.
+- PLACE will put the Pacman on the grid in positon X,Y and facing NORTH,SOUTH, EAST or WEST.
 - The origin (0,0) can be considered to be the SOUTH WEST most corner.
-- The first valid command to the robot is a PLACE command, aXer that, any sequence of commands may be issued, in any order, including another PLACE command.
+- The first valid command to Pacman is a PLACE command, aXer that, any sequence of commands may be issued, in any order, including another PLACE command.
 The applicaton should discard all commands in the sequence untl a valid PLACE command has been executed.
-- MOVE will move the toy robot one unit forward in the directon it is currently facing.
+- MOVE will move Pacman one unit forward in the directon it is currently facing.
-- LEFT and RIGHT will rotate the robot 90 degrees in the specified directon without changing the position of the robot.
+- LEFT and RIGHT will rotate Pacman 90 degrees in the specified directon without changing the position of Pacman.
-- REPORT will announce the X,Y and F of the robot.
+- REPORT will announce the X,Y and F of Pacman.
 This can be in any form, but standard output is sufficient.
-- A robot that is not on the table can choose the ignore the MOVE, LEFT, RIGHT and REPORT commands.
+- Pacman that is not on the grid can choose the ignore the MOVE, LEFT, RIGHT and REPORT commands.
 - Input can be from a file, or from standard input, as the developer chooses.
 - Provide test data to exercise the applicaton.

 **Constraints:**

-- The toy robot must not fall off the table during movement.
-This also includes the inital placement of the toy robot.
+- Pacman must not move off the grid during movement.
+This also includes the inital placement of Pacman.
-- Any move that would cause the robot to fall must be ignored.
+- Any move that would cause Pacman to fall must be ignored.

 Example Input and Output:
 ```